 Conclusion

 Fortunately, corn plants are pretty easy to maintain, and also difficult to spoil completely.
-Still, just like any other plant, it needs a bit of TLC.
+Still, just like any other plant, it needs a bit of TLC (Tender Loving Care).
 One of the top culprits for plant troubles is actually too much watering.
 When you overdo it, you might notice the leaf tips turning yellow – that’s a surefire sign.
 To fix this, give watering a break for a bit.
 And if things have gone too far, consider giving it a fresh start in new soil that’s dry, packed with nutrients, and ready to help the plant bounce back.